mristimaki/themindfulmuslim/README.md

 - The images in homepage would not align as intended in smaller devices.
 Fixed by changing width on div.
 - The border color around the text input when focused did not work.
 Fixed it by stating outline: none;
 - Did not get the navigation bar in header to center (i wrote every css style in same ID a: style).
 Fixed it by targeting only the ID of nav bar.
+- When changing the order of my media queries to structure the css, some rules got overruled by the other and messed up my responsive design.
+Fixed it by changing the order since css reads from bottom up.

 ### Unfixed bugs
 - The footer is not sticking to the bottom of Sign Up-page when screen lagrer than 1450px due to lack of time and knowledge at this point in time.